John David Davis: Music

 As a composer, Davis has mostly been forgotten today.
 His one act Russian opera The Zaporogues (based on Taras Bulba) was premiered at the Theatre Royale in Birmingham with amateur performers on 7 May 1895, receiving mixed reviews.
 It was staged professionally in Antwerp in 1903 using a Flemish translation.
 In 1919 a newly orchestrated Prelude based on the work was performed in Birmingham.

 There were also substantial orchestral scores, including an early Legend: Hero and Leander for bass solo and orchestra, the Coronation March (1902), Variations and Finale (1905), the suite Miniatures (performed at The Proms in 1905) and a symphonic ballad The Cenci.
 A number of his orchestral works were heard in Bournemouth under Dan Godfrey.
 His Cello Concerto, Op.
-73, premiered in Bournemouth by his friend the Dutch soloist Jacques van Lier in 1921, was overshadowed by Elgar's near contemporary Cello Concerto.
+73, premiered in Bournemouth by his friend the Dutch soloist Jacques van Lier in 1921, was highly regarded at the time but soon overshadowed by Elgar's near contemporary Cello Concerto.
 There were further performances in Cheltenham and Berlin in 1922, and a London performance in 1924.

 The 1910 symphonic poem The Maid of Astolat (after Tennyson) gained more lasting popularity and was broadcast by the BBC in 1933.
 The Birmingham Philharmonic String Orchestra performed and broadcast several of his works, including the three movement Petite Suite Symphonique in 1936.